Above photo: Taming of the Shrew. Photo by Richard Termine.

 Desiree Sanchez (EXECUTIVE Artistic Director)

-Desiree has directed this years' productions of Much Ado About Nothing and Our Trojan War.
-She has also co-directed the national public program of the Warrior Chorus as well as Dialogues: Between Athens and Afghanistan.
-Past productions she has directed and adapted for include: Romeo and Juliet and The Adventures of Sherlock Holmes for the 2015/2016 season, The Tempest and Wuthering Heights for the 2014/2015 season, Twelfth Night and Fahrenheit 451 for the 2013/2014 season, A Female Philoctetes at BAM Fisher's Hillman Studio, The Taming of the Shrew and Cyrano de Bergerac for the 2012/2013 season, Herakles at BAM in March 2013 and the Festival of the Aegean in Syros, Greece and the Michael Cacoyannis Foundation in Athens in July, 2012, Macbeth and The Importance of Being Earnest for the 2011/2012 season, and Six Characters in Search of an Author for the 2010/2011 season; created movement for Aquila's A Very Naughty Greek Play (Aristophanes' Wasps), Catch-22, Julius Caesar, The Iliad: Book One, and The Comedy of Errors; performed in The Iliad: Book One at the Festival of the Aegean in Syros, Greece; and was the lead teaching artist for Aquila's Shakespeare Leaders program in Harlem.
-Desiree had a twenty-year dancing career including working as a principal dancer for the Metropolitan Opera Ballet where she worked under the direction of numerous directors and choreographers that included Francesca Zambello, Mark Lamos, Doug Varone, John Dexter, Franco Zeffirelli, Julie Taymor and Andrei Konchalovsky.
-Other companies and choreographers she has worked with include the Boston Ballet, Neo Labos Dancetheatre, Donald Byrd/The Group, Sean Curran, Gelsey Kirkland, Bill T. Jones, Heidi Latsky, Eun Me Ahn, and Robert La Fosse.
-She performed for the Papermill Playhouse as a featured dancer in the musicals Carousel and The King and I. She has also taught at Long Island University as a visiting associate professor of dance.
+Desiree has been Aquila’s Artistic Director since 2012.
+She will be directing both Midsummer Night’s Dream and Frankenstein for Aquila’s 2018-2019.
+She has also co-directed several national public programs of the Warrior Chorus including Dialogues: Between Athens and Afghanistan and Warrior Chorus: Humanities in Action.
+Past productions she has directed include: Hamlet and Sense and Sensibility (2017/2018); Much Ado About Nothing and Our Trojan War (2016/2017); Romeo and Juliet, The Adventures of Sherlock Holmes and Philoctetes (2015/2016); The Tempest and Wuthering Heights (2014/2015); Twelfth Night and Fahrenheit 451 (2013/2014); A Female Philoctetes at BAM Fisher's Hillman Studio (2014); The Taming of the Shrew and Cyrano de Bergerac (2012/2013); Herakles at BAM (2013) and the Festival of the Aegean in Syros, Greece and at the Michael Cacoyannis Foundation in Athens (2012); Macbeth and The Importance of Being Earnest (2011/2012); and Six Characters in Search of an Author (2010/2011).
+She has choreographed for: A Very Naughty Greek Play, based on Aristophanes' Wasps (2004); Julius Caesar (2006), Catch-22 (2007); The Iliad: Book One and The Comedy of Errors (2008).
+She has also performed in The Iliad: Book One at the Festival of the Aegean in Syros, Greece and was the lead teaching artist for Aquila's Shakespeare Leaders program in Harlem.
+Desiree also had a twenty-year dancing career, which included working as a principal dancer for the Metropolitan Opera Ballet.
+There she worked with numerous directors and choreographers such as Francesca Zambello, Mark Lamos, Doug Varone, John Dexter, Julie Taymor and Andrei Konchalovsky.
+Other companies and choreographers she has also worked with include the Boston Ballet, Neo Labos Dancetheatre, Donald Byrd/The Group, Sean Curran, Gelsey Kirkland, Bill T. Jones, Heidi Latsky, Eun Me Ahn, and Robert La Fosse.
+She performed for the Papermill Playhouse as a featured dancer in the musicals Carousel and The King and I, and was a visiting associate professor at Long Island University.

 Peter Meineck (founder and Program Director)